Frequently Asked Questions

 Utah Jazz Camps are for boys and girls ages 4–14 (unless otherwise stated).
 Utah Jazz Clinics are for various age groups depending on the type of clinic.
 The appropriate age group will be stated on the registration page.

 Yes.
 The camps/clinics are open to both boys and girls unless otherwise indicated.

 If my child attends multiple camps, do they get a pair of shoes with each one?

 Yes.
 Your child will receive a pair of shoes each time they attend camp.

 When is the deadline to register?

-The deadline to register is seven days prior to the start of the camp/clinic.
+The deadline to register is three to four days prior to the start of the camp/clinic.
 Specific deadlines are listed on the registration page for each camp or clinic.

 Can parents stay and watch?